anzhehong/Software-Reuse/Components/CM/CM Component Document.md

 ### Maven

 Steps are very Similar to use `Utility`, but the `pom.xml` file should be different.
-You can refer to `Utility` and notice the difference such as `artifactId`.
+You can refer to `Utility`, but do notice the difference of `artifactId` of each component.

 ### Jar